REST samples for Azure AI Search

 |Tutorial||Source code for Tutorial: Use REST and AI to generate searchable content from Azure blobs.
 This article shows you how to create a skillset that iterates over Azure blobs to extract information and infer structure.|

 |Debug-sessions||Source code for Tutorial: Diagnose, repair, and commit changes to your skillset.
 This article shows you how to use a skillset debug session in the Azure portal.
 REST is used to create the objects used during debug.|

 |custom-analyzers||Source code for Tutorial: Create a custom analyzer for phone numbers.
 This article explains how to use analyzers to preserve patterns and special characters in searchable content.|

 |knowledge-store||Source code for Create a knowledge store using REST and Postman.
 This article explains the necessary steps for populating a knowledge store used for knowledge mining workflows.|

 |projections||Source code for Define projections in a knowledge store.
 This article explains how to specify the physical data structures in a knowledge store.|

 |index-encrypted-blobs||Source code for How to index encrypted blobs using blob indexers and skillsets.
 This article shows how to index documents in Azure Blob Storage that have been previously encrypted using Azure Key Vault.|

 Try the Samples browser to search for Microsoft code samples in GitHub, filtered by product, service, and language.

-The following samples are also published by the Cognitive Search team, but are not referenced in documentation.
+The following samples are also published by the Azure AI Search team, but are not referenced in documentation.
 Associated readme files provide usage instructions.

 |Query-examples||Postman collections demonstrating the various query techniques, including fuzzy search, RegEx and wildcard search, autocomplete, and so on.|